pratick-bothra/PyHackathon/README.md

 📌 Example Commands & Responses

-User Command: "Turn on the lights"Assistant Response: "Turning on the lights."
+User Command: "Turn on the lights"
+Assistant Response: "Turning on the lights."

-User Command: "What's the weather in London?"Assistant Response: "The temperature in London is 15°C with clear skies."
+User Command: "What's the weather in London?"
+Assistant Response: "The temperature in London is 15°C with clear skies."

-User Command: "Search Google for Python programming"Assistant Response: "Searching for Python programming on Google."
+User Command: "Search Google for Python programming" Assistant Response: "Searching for Python programming on Google."

-User Command: "Play YouTube Despacito"Assistant Response: "Playing Despacito on YouTube."
+User Command: "Play YouTube Despacito"
+Assistant Response: "Playing Despacito on YouTube."

-User Command: "Set an alarm for 7 AM"Assistant Response: "Alarm set for 7 AM."
+User Command: "Set an alarm for 7 AM"
+Assistant Response: "Alarm set for 7 AM."

-User Command: "Take a note: Buy groceries"Assistant Response: "Noted: Buy groceries."
+User Command: "Take a note: Buy groceries"
+Assistant Response: "Noted: Buy groceries."

-User Command: "Read my notes"Assistant Response: "Your notes are: Buy groceries."
+User Command: "Read my notes"
+Assistant Response: "Your notes are: Buy groceries."

-User Command: "Send an email"Assistant Response: "Who do you want to email?
+User Command: "Send an email"
+Assistant Response: "Who do you want to email?
 What should I say?"

-User Command: "Tell me a joke"Assistant Response: "Why don't scientists trust atoms?
+User Command: "Tell me a joke"
+Assistant Response: "Why don't scientists trust atoms?
 Because they make up everything!"

-User Command: "Chat mode"Assistant Response: "Sure!
-Let's chat.
-Say 'exit chat' to stop."
+User Command: "Chat mode"

-"Why don't scientists trust atoms?
-Because they make up everything!"

-"Chat mode"

-"Sure!
+Assistant Response: "Sure!
 Let's chat.
 Say 'exit chat' to stop."